ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 ### DAQmx LabVIEW Client Deployment

-1. Deploy the gRPC DAQmx client wrapper VIs in the `Measurement I/O > NI DAQmx gRPC` section of the LabVIEW functions palette through a VI package.
+1. Deploy the gRPC DAQmx client VIs to the `Measurement I/O > NI DAQmx gRPC` section of the LabVIEW functions palette via a VI package.
+2. The VIs will be installed in the `C:\Program Files\National Instruments\LabVIEW <version>\instr.lib\NI DAQmx gRPC` directory.

+## Future Work Items

+1. Introduce support for a non-pin-centric workflow to enhance flexibility in session management.